vladimirfomene/MovieReviewBoard/outline.md

 * Define GraphQL Query and Mutation resolvers
 * Update security configuration for the backend.

-## Adding routing and enhancing your frontend's UI
+## Add routing and enhance your frontend's UI
 * Add Bootstrap, Font Awesome and Google Font
 * Add the sample app's views and components.
 * Add routing to the app through Vue-Router.